-We asked Les Zell, our resident master plumber, to tell us some of his tips on working with plastic plumbing pipes.
-Not surprisingly, with 25 years in the biz, he had plenty to share.
-Here are a few of his best.
+We asked Les Zell, a master plumber, to tell us some of his tips on working with plastic plumbing pipes.
+Not surprisingly, with 25 years in the industry, he had plenty to share.
+Here are a few of his best tips and advice.

 Use dull blades in a pinch

-When Les cuts larger pipe or has trouble getting the tubing cutter (p.
-86) into tight spaces, he uses a recip saw.
+When Les cuts larger pipe or has trouble getting the tubing cutter into tight spaces, he uses a reciprocating saw.
 If he can’t find his PVC blade he reaches for an older, dull wood blade.
-A new wood blade with aggressive teeth tends to grab on to the pipe and rattle the whole works, and a metal blade melts the plastic rather than cuts it.
+A new wood blade with aggressive teeth tends to grab on to the pipe and rattle the whole works, while a metal blade melts the plastic rather than cut it.

 Don’t glue yourself into a corner